decentdao/fractal-docs/rootdaos/create.md

 The first step is to select a few initial options for your DAO, including:

 - **Name** - what you'll call this DAO.
 This name is simply logged as a smart contract event, and can be changed later on via a proposal on your DAO.
 - **Governance type** - How your DAO will be governed.
-A multisig DAO is simply a Safe{WALLET}.
+A multisig DAO is simply a Safe{Wallet}.
 For Token Voting or NFT (coming soon) governance, this is a Safe contract wallet with an [Azorius Zodiac module](https://github.com/decent-dao/fractal-contracts) attached.
 - **Snapshot** - an optional ENS name used for your DAO's [Snapshot space](https://docs.snapshot.org/user-guides/spaces/create).
 This may be updated later on as well.

 We'll enter a name and just select `Token Voting`.